abhiram25/LS_120_notes/Lesson1_notes/classes_and_objects_part1.md

 Rubyists use the same name as the instance variable for the setter and getter methods.

+Below is an example where we would set an instance variable to a different value

 ```Ruby
 class BballPlayer
 	def initialize(name, team)